retifrav/phab-utils/README.md

 # uio-exoplanet-group

 UIO exoplanet group tools for data processing.
-Created for [Centre for Earth Evolution and Dynamics](https://www.mn.uio.no/ceed/) and its successor [Centre for Planetary Habitability](https://mn.uio.no/ceed/english/about/news-and-events/research-in-media/new-ceo-centre-phab.html).
+Created for [Centre for Earth Evolution and Dynamics](https://www.mn.uio.no/ceed/) and its successor [Center for Planetary Habitability](https://planetaryhabitability.org/).

 <!-- MarkdownTOC -->